Covid-19 Resources and Information

 Click here for information on City of Oak Ridge services and building openings.

-The Oak Ridge Municipal Pool will open on June 15 with COVID-19 changes.
+The Oak Ridge Municipal Pool is open with COVID-19 changes.
 Click here to read more.

 On April 27, the City of Oak Ridge Released Guidance on the Phased Reopening of Businesses, Restaurants and Public Facilities.
 Click here to read the City's guidance.